History of vinNEBRASKA

-Over the past thirty years, vinNEBRASKA has raised more than six million dollars for charities including the Ronald McDonald House, Partnership 4 Kids, Easter Seals, Girls Inc., the Omaha Public Library Foundation, Omaha Hearing School for Children, Inc., All Our Kids, KVNO Public Radio, and our current charity partner, the Omaha Public Schools Foundation.
-In 2020, the vinNEBRASKA Dave Deao Memorial Scholarship was established in the culinary arts program at Metropolitan Community College, and will offer a full ride scholarship to aid one Nebraska Youth in pursuing a culinary arts degree.
+Over the past thirty years, vinNEBRASKA has raised more than six million dollars for charities including the Ronald McDonald House, Partnership 4 Kids, Easter Seals, Girls Inc., the Omaha Public Library Foundation, Omaha Hearing School for Children, Inc., All Our Kids, KVNO Public Radio, and the Omaha Public Schools Foundation.
+In 2021, the vinNEBRASKA Dave Deao Memorial Scholarship was established in the culinary arts program at Metropolitan Community College, and offered a full ride scholarship to aid one Nebraska Youth in pursuing a culinary arts degree.
 Beginning in 2022, vinNEBRASKA is excited to partner with the Stephen Center to help raise money for their important work.
 We thank you for supporting our charity partners with your time and generosity.
 Let’s raise a glass to thirty more years of charitable giving in Nebraska!

 The vinNEBRASKA Committee

-Joe Sullivan joined vinNebraska this year and is thrilled to be part of a great team with a tremendous mission.
-He appreciates the hard work, art, and passion that goes into winemaking and for him wine represents spending quality time with friends and family.
-More important than wine is the benefit that vinNebraska has brought to nonprofit beneficiaries in Omaha and this is the primary reason he joined the group.
+Joe joined the vinNEBRASKA board in 2021 and is thrilled to be part of a great team with a tremendous mission.
+He appreciates the hard work, art, and passion that goes into wine-making and for him wine represents spending quality time with friends and family.
+More important than wine is the benefit that vinNEBRASKA has brought to nonprofit beneficiaries in Omaha.
+This is the primary reason he joined the group.
 To marry a side interest of wine with the opportunity to raise funds for causes of great importance was an opportunity he could not pass up.